The Danish Pharmacovigilance Council

 Council members should to the extent possible send their apologies to the secretariat.

-If the Chairman is expected to be absent for an extended period of time, the Danish Medicines Agency decides who is to act in his place.
+If the Chairman is expected to be absent for an extended period of time, the DKMA decides who is to act in his place.

 Transparency of the council's work

-Minutes and meeting dates are posted on the Danish version of this website.
+Minutes and meeting dates are posted here on the Danish version of the website.

 Minutes must be taken at each meeting.
 The minutes must as a minimum include information about:

-- time and place of the forthcoming ordinary meeting.
+5. Time and place of the forthcoming ordinary meeting

 Rules of procedure

-Pursuant to the Danish Medicines Act, the Danish Medicines Agency lays down rules of procedure for the Danish Pharmacovigilance Council.
+Pursuant to the Danish Medicines Act, the DKMA lays down rules of procedure for the Danish Pharmacovigilance Council.

 The rules of procedure appear from the following Danish executive order:

-Executive order no. 1566 of 6 December 2016 on the rules of procedure of the Danish Pharmacovigilance Council (in Danish)
+Executive order no. 1566 of 6 December 2016 on the rules of procedure of the Danish Pharmacovigilance Council (Danish title: 'Bekendtgørelse nr.
+1566 af 6. december 2016 om forretningsorden for Rådet for Lægemiddelovervågning')

 The Danish Pharmacovigilance Council replaces the Council for Adverse Drug Reactions

-The rules governing the Danish Pharmacovigilance Council are laid down in the Danish Medicines Act
+The Danish Pharmacovigilance Council is governed by rules established in the Danish Medicines Act